-This page describe the services that The Buckinghamshire Primary PRU (The Bucks PRU) could offer to mainstream schools in Buckinghamshire beyond the standard inreach and outreach packages.
-The list is not exhaustive as bespoke support packages to meet particular needs can be discussed between the Teacher in Charge at the relevant PRU site and school senior management.
+This page describes the services that The Buckinghamshire Primary PRU could offer to mainstream schools in Buckinghamshire beyond the standard inreach and outreach packages.
+The list is not exhaustive as bespoke support packages to meet particular needs can be discussed between The Teacher in Charge at the relevant PRU site and school senior management.

-PRU staff who deliver the training/services are all experienced and judged to be competent either through attending an accredited course, having the relevant qualifications or by formal observation and performance management by line managers.
-The cost of these services fall into one of three brackets:
+PRU staff who deliver the training/service are all experienced and judged to be competent either through attending an accredited course, having the relevant qualifications or by formal observation and performance management by line managers.
+The cost of these services fall into one of two brackets:

-This is a national organisation and currently four members of The Bucks PRU staff are qualified tutors.
+This is a national organisation and four PRU staff are qualified tutors.
 Team Teach strategies focus on de-escalation techniques as well as physical intervention.
-Most mainstream primary schools request a 1 day course; however, special schools, ARPS and care home settings usually request a 2 day course due to the greater need of physical invention with their young people.
-The cost of this training from April 2014 will be £720 for a 6 hour course for up to 12 people and then an additional £60 per person between 13 and 24 people.
-For a 12 hour course the cost is simply doubled.
+Most mainstream primary schools request a one day course; however, special schools, ARPs and care home settings usually require a 2 day course due to the greater need of physical intervention with their young people.
+This course can be booked through the Bucks Learning Trust (BLT) for individual members of staff or directly with the PRU for whole staff training.
+If the latter is required, costs are £720 for up to 12 people and then £60 for every additional person up to a maximum of 24.

-Towards the end of the standard 10 sessions of outreach, a formal review is held.
-If both The Bucks Primary PRU and the school agree a further period of outreach support is necessary, then the standard service will continue for up to a maximum of a further 10 sessions followed by a final review.
+Towards the end of the standard ten sessions of individual pupil outreach a formal review is held.
+If both PRU and school staff agree a further period of outreach support is necessary, then the standard service will continue for up to a maximum of a further ten sessions followed by a final review.

-If however the PRU do not feel that on-going standard outreach support is appropriate, either at the end of the initial or secondary 10 session programme, then it is possible for the school to ask for an individual package to be developed.
+If, however, the PRU do not feel that on-going standard outreach support is appropriate, either at the end of the initial or secondary programme, then it is possible for the school to ask for an individual package to be developed.
 This individualised service will incur a cost of £50 per additional session of outreach.

 For those schools where it is highly unlikely that a pupil will need to be physically managed, behaviour management training is offered to either the whole staff team or specific groups such as teachers, teaching assistants or midday supervisors.
-The training consists of a Powerpoint presentation which covers areas such as reasons for poor behaviour, de-escalation techniques and staff duty of care.
-Currently it is delivered by one member of staff from the PRU, predominately the headteacher.
+The training consists of a PowerPoint presentation which covers areas such as reasons for poor behaviour, de-escalation techniques and staff duty of care.

 This provides a time for listening, developing attention span, promoting oral communication and learning new concepts and skills.
 It is a time for auditory memory, sensory experiences, socialisation and a time for fun.
 Teachers have the power to make group time more effective and enjoyable for all involved.
 Quality Circle Time is a democratic and creative approach used to consider a wide range of issues affecting the whole school community.
 Pupils learn and understand the consequences of their behaviour and begin to take on responsibility for themselves and their immediate and wider community.